IvarvandenBosch/portfoloio/README.md

 # portfolio
-A portfolio website with an about me,displaying my projects and contact info.
+A portfolio website with an about me, displaying my projects and contact info.